skuid/skuid-labs/experiments/dataSources/worldBank/readme.md

 ### Create a page with this REST data source to review World Bank statistics

 - Create a new page
-    - Or jump to the `Sample Pages` section below and use some pages we've built
+    - Or jump to the `Sample Pages` section below and use some pages we've built for you.

 - Create a model that returns GDP data for all countries.
     - Data Source Type: REST